 Come visit my office and you’ll see a phenomenon that was once called “a cabinet of curiosities.”
 Call it “clutter” or call it “culture,” it's the makings of a museum.
 Yet, I do believe that everything, including me, has some purpose in life.
 That's why I study, teach, and write about the preservation and interpretation of old buildings, ships, curios, and “historic” places.

-For the last fifteen years I've been afloat in maritime history.
-As I write more about America's maritime heritage and its preservation, my courses on "US Historic Sites," "US History Museums," and "Historic Preservation" have all changed course too.
-Three books are now in the making.
-Two are actually getting close to port.
-A draft of "'Salvation on the East River': The Dream and Reality of South Street Seaport?" is finished and will be going to a publisher.
-In its wake, a second book will be a collection of my essays on the origins of the nation’s major maritime museums.
-That’s titled “Preserving Maritime America: Politics, Culture, and Memory in the Making of the Nation’s Great Marine Museums.”
-After those two books are published, I’ll be able to complete “Making San Francisco Seaworthy: How a Decrepit Waterfront Became a National Park.”
+For the last twenty years I've been floating in maritime history.
+As I research and write more about America's maritime heritage and its preservation, my courses on “US Historic Sites,” “US History Museums,” and “Historic Preservation" have all changed course too.
+Three books will be launched in this project.
+Preserving South Street Seaport: The Dream and Reality of a New York Urban Renewal District was published by NYU Press in spring 2014.
+In its wake, a second book will be a collection of my essays on the origins and development of the nation’s major maritime museums.
+That’s titled “Preserving Maritime America: Public Culture and Memory in the Making of the Nation’s Great Marine Museums.”
+After that's published, I’ll be able to complete (what's tentatively titled) “Making San Francisco Seaworthy: How a Decrepit Waterfront Became a National Park.”
 Google me to see when I reach my home port, or if I’ve been lost at sea!

 - Ph.D., College of William and Mary, 1984.